qomolangmaice/ZedOS/README.md

  $ make clean

 4. If you want to try this os in a real machine, you can burn ZedOS.iso into an U-disk.
+   Reboot your system and choose U-disk boot

  $ sudo dd if=Zed.iso of=/dev/sdb1 bs=2M (depends on your device conditions)